 So going from 2 to 3 hashtags caused a significant drop in engagement!

-Just like in Twitter, you can search for trending hashtags by searching #yoursearchterm in the Pinterest search bar.
-Generally speaking, you should target hashtags that are relevant to your pin, have a good amount of searches, and ideally are local.
-Pinterest often sorts its content by date, so if you post something with a trending hashtag, a lot of people will see your new content!
+Just like on Twitter, you can search for trending hashtags by searching #yoursearchterm in the Pinterest search bar.
+Generally speaking, you should target hashtags relevant to your pin, have a good amount of searches, and ideally are local.
+Pinterest often sorts its content by date, so if you post something with a trending hashtag, many people will see your new content!
 It’s a good way to instantly get in front of a new, larger audience that might not yet know about you or your content.

-Surprisingly you can AND SHOULD use hashtags in your Linked in posts.
+Surprisingly you can AND SHOULD use hashtags in your Linkedin posts.
 Use them to ensure that you are reaching your target audience.
-Your audience size may be smaller as people do not check their linked in as much as they would other platforms like Instagram or Twitter but by using hashtags, you can ensure that they see your posts when they do check.
+Your audience size may be smaller as people do not check their links as much as they would other platforms like Instagram or Twitter, but by using hashtags, you can ensure that they see your posts when they do check.
 You can add hashtags to LinkedIn Profiles and Company Pages, but they don’t behave in the same way.
-They’re not searchable, and they don’t highlight as a blue clickable link, which makes them a non-tagged keyword.
+They’re not searchable, and they don’t highlight as a blue-clickable link, making them a non-tagged keyword.

 There are two sides to using hashtags on LinkedIn:

--Finding relevant hashtags to follow, so you can join a conversation.
+- Finding relevant hashtags to follow so that you can join a conversation.

 Unlike Twitter, Instagram allows users to follow hashtags that they like.
 While this might not seem very significant, it can actually help you build a regular audience for your content.
 Instagram allows up to thirty hashtags per post.
-Keep in mind though, just because you CAN doesn’t mean you SHOULD.
+Keep in mind, though, just because you CAN doesn’t mean you SHOULD.
 So, what’s the sweet spot?
 According to Track Maven, posts with 9 hashtags got the most engagement on social media.
-You don’t have to stick with exactly 9, but keep this in mind when you add your hashtags.
+Of course, you don’t have to stick with exactly 9, but keep this in mind when adding your hashtags.